Altitude: 3,700 meters/ 12,100 ft

 If you visit it in the evening, you will see the Potala Palace beautifully lit up and its reflection in the lakes both in the front of it and in the lake behind the Palace.

-Cross the small arch bridge to visit the small Lugang Temple and enjoy its wall paintings telling some old stories (similar to modern day comic books).
+Cross the small arch bridge to visit the small Lugang Temple and enjoy its wall paintings telling some old stories (similar to modern-day comic books).
 The temple is truly a hidden gem.
 It is located on a small peaceful island with lots of trees.
 Monks take good care of the temple, and there are plenty of opportunities to take nice photos.
-Good for 30 minutes to 1 hour visit.
+Good for 30 minutes to 1-hour visit.

 Visit one the tea shops with the view on Potala.
 You can visit the Sholkunkyi teahouse located to the right from the viewpoint and go up to the second floor to enjoy your meal with a great view!

 Want to get even closer?
 There is a local tea house located to the right from Potala Palace where you can get affordable meal and enjoy the view.
 The view from the tea house in on the photo.